xcherpeng/Mr_Hippocampus/README.md

 ## Robot Training Strategy

-I led the training our robot.
+I led the training for our robot.
 Based on what I learned in class and online, I strategized with my teammates.
 I opted for training Mr_Hippocampus using Behavioural Cloning first by recording a demo with desired behaviour in Unity so that our robot had a model to base its behaviour off.
 Afterwards, I trained Mr_Hippocampus using Generative Adversarial Imitation Learning (GAIL), rewarding it for collecting more balls at once and punishing it for